Locally mediated entanglement in linearised quantum gravity

-The gravitational interaction of point particles with arbitrary timelike trajectories yields an exact solution of the field equations, the gravitational analogue of the Li\'{e}nard–Wiechert potentials of electromagnetism \cite{kopeikin1999lorentz,jackson1999classical}.
-Then, the on--shell action \eqref{eq:phases} is given by
+where $h_{\mu \nu}$ is the metric perturbation and $T_{\mu\nu}$ the energy--momentum tensor.
+Modelling the masses as point particles with arbitrary timelike trajectories, their gravitational field is the gravitational analogue of the Li\'{e}nard–Wiechert potentials of electromagnetism \cite{kopeikin1999lorentz,jackson1999classical,Supplementary}.
+The on--shell action \eqref{SLorentzG} is then given by